PlasmaPy/plasmapy_sphinx/docs/index.rst

 `plasmapy_sphinx` is a
 `Sphinx <https://www.sphinx-doc.org/en/master/>`__ extension package that contains custom documentation functionality used to document `PlasmaPy's packages <https://github.com/PlasmaPy>`_ .
-The package is organized in such a way that users can use all available extensions, or just the select the desired ones.
+This package is organized in such a way that users can use all available extensions, or just a selection of desired ones.

 .. note::